Flutter CTO Report 2024

 What is Flutter?

-Flutter is an open source framework for cross-platform application development first published by Google in 2018.
+Flutter is an open source framework for developing cross-platform applications first published by Google in 2018.
 It’s used with Google’s programming language Dart and supports operating system such as: Android, iOS, desktop (macOS, Windows, Linux), web, and embedded devices (wearOS, watchOS, Android Auto, CarPay, and many others).
 We encourage you to check also our article on Flutter pros and cons.

 What is .NET MAUI?